hetras and Zaplox have the keys to the future

 New generation hotel chain HTL introduces futuristic door-locking technology

-already your 10th hotel this month.
+It's 1am and you return to your hotel after a long business dinner and drinks.
+It's already your 10th hotel this month.
 You fumble in your pocket for your hotel key.
 Now which way do you insert they key?
 Where did you put your key anyway?
 You're too tired to remember.
 Out of your pocket you pull your smart phone.
 Now you remember!
 Just tap on the mobile key app, press Unlock and your door opens.

 Stockholm open their doors today.
 The journey starts even before check-in.
 Guests pre- register and pay for their stay.
 On the day of arrival, the key and the room number is pushed to the guest's mobile key app on their smart phone.
 And that's all there is to it.
 Upon arrival at the hotel, the guest can go directly to their room.